 Ian Ljungquist, bar Manager at The Well—a popular, 260-brew beer bar situated in a historic brewery in Brooklyn’s Bushwick—tells me “there isn’t really a short answer when describing the difference between ale and lager to a curious guest.
 If I have to give one I’d say lagers have a cleaner profile but with such a vast array of ales, you’ve got some that really resemble lager and conversely, not every lager is light in color and body like some people might assume.”

 When asked about the demand for one over the other, Ljungquist tells me it seems to be less about demand for ale or lager but rather demand for good beer in general, and beyond quality people are really looking for local stuff like Interboro’s Bushburg, a Lager that typifies the style and never stays in stock for long.
 Both ales and lagers can be used in cooking too, most notably in stews, sauces, and slow braise, but Ljungquist warns against using anything too hoppy like IPA.
 “You’ll just end up with concentrated hop oils.
 Total meal-ruiner!”

 With countless beers out on the market, choosing one, especially from an epic beer bar like The Well, can feel overwhelming at first.
-But armed with a little base knowledge about the difference between ale and lager and some help from knowledgeable beer nerds like Ljungquist, you’re sure to find the perfect pint.
+But armed with a little base knowledge about the difference between ale and lager and some help from knowledgeable beer nerds like Ljungquist, Ferguson, or Turkel, you’re sure to find the perfect pint.

 Header image by Chowhoung, using photos from Pixabay.